ComputationalMovementAnalysis/FS21/README.md

 - replace `lubridate` with `clock`
 - move from bookdown to distill (?)
 - consider moving `sf` and `terra` into later weeks...
+- if we use utterances, everyone needs to subscribe to the repo
+- don't duplicate prerequisites and reading assignments
+- update the learning outcomes, they are outdated!

 # ToDos for FS2021: